Byju Raveendran

-Byju Raveendran (born 5 January 1980) is an Indian entrepreneur, investor and educator who, with his wife Divya Gokulnath, co-founded Byju's.
+Byju Raveendran (born 5 January 1980) is an Indian entrepreneur, investor and educator who, with his wife Divya Gokulnath, co-founded Byju's which is headquartered in Bangalore.
+Raveendran is a Fortune 40 Under 40 recipient (2020), a Bloomberg 50 honoree (2020), and was named to India's National Startup Advisory Council by the Government of India in January 2021.

 Early life and education

-Byju was born on 5 January 1980 in the Azhikode village of Kerala, India to Raveendran and Shobhanavalli, physics and mathematics teachers, respectively.
+Byju was born on 5 January 1980 in the Azhikode village of Kerala, India to Raveendran and Shobhanavalli.
+Both of his parents were teachers of physics and mathematics.
+During his primary and secondary education, he demonstrated a specific proficiency in mathematics.
+Biographical accounts often note this period as the foundation for his later focus on quantitative problem-solving and his subsequent career in pedagogy.
 He studied at a Malayalam medium school where his mother was a mathematics teacher and his father a physics teacher.
 He would skip most of his classes to go and play and then learn at home.
-He played a total of 6 sports including football and cricket.
-He draws great inspiration from Lionel Messi, Roger Fedrer, Brian Lara.
+During his upbringing in Azhikode, Kerala, Byju Raveendran showed an early preference for sports over formal schooling, often skipping classes to play—something his teachers tolerated and family supported.
+He was actively involved in six sports, including football and cricket.
+Raveendran has cited athletes such as Lionel Messi, Roger Federer, Brian Lara as key influences, noting that their discipline and commitment to excellence left a lasting impression on him.
+In interviews, he has linked this sporting influence to his approach to learning, suggesting that both are most effective when driven by genuine interest rather than fear of failure.
 His parents wanted him to be a doctor, but Raveendran chose engineering because of how little time medical students were left with to do anything else, and he knew he couldn’t not play sports.

 Career

 After completing his B.Tech from the Government College of Engineering, Kannur, he joined a multinational shipping company as a service engineer.
 During a vacation in 2003, he helped his friends who were studying for the CAT exam.
-He then took the CAT exam and scored in the 99th percentile.
-When he took the exam again, he again scored in the 99th percentile.
-Two years later, he continued helping people study for the CAT exam and, based on the good results, decided to quit his job.
+During a vacation, while helping friends with their preparation for the Common Admission Test (CAT), Raveendran was encouraged by them to take the exam himself.
+Despite a lack of formal study, his results were good.
+This drew considerable attention among students, leading many to seek his guidance for management entrance exam preparation, marking the beginning of his transition into teaching.

+Raveendran also took CAT exam twice even after scoring 99 percent in the first attempt only to test whether his first attempt's result was a part of his brilliance or just a mere fluke and he ended up scoring 100 percentile and received calls from IIMs(Indian Institute of Management).
+However he didn't join the IIM as he didn't want to pursue MBA.

+Byju Raveendran was invited by Harvard business school two times after their case study was published.